cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 pertinent.
 Mitigating these side-channels requires implementing `G.ScalarMult()`, `G.ScalarBaseMult()`, `G.SerializeScalar()`, and `G.DeserializeScalar()` in constant (value-independent) time.
-The various ciphersuites lend themselves differently to specific implementation techniques and ease of achieving side-channel resistance, but can be implemented using complete formulas and value-independent branching to mitigate side-channels.
+The various ciphersuites lend themselves differently to specific implementation techniques and ease of achieving side-channel resistance, though ultimately avoiding value-dependent computation or branching is the goal.

 ## Optimizations